JD, McGeorge School of Law

 After graduating from McGeorge in 2011, Cox practiced for Weintraub Tobin Chediak Coleman Grodin's Sacramento office as an associate.
 She practiced complex business litigation, property and land-use litigation, employment litigation, financial law, and food and agriculture law.
 Many of her clients were large businesses with issues ranging from breaches of fiduciary duty, lease breaches, and employee theft.
 Interestingly, some of Cox' clients are involved in the multimillion-dollar state-regulated industry of inedible kitchen grease (IKG).
 Cox helped IKG clients, including transporters and recyclers, deal with changing state regulations, and regulators threatening to shut them down or suspend their licenses.

 In September 2015 Cox joined the Office of Gov. Edmund G. Brown Jr. as a Deputy Legal Affairs Secretary.
+In June 2017, she was appointed chief of legislative affairs for administration at the California Department of Corrections and Rehabilitation.

 Cox considers herself a problem-solver and enjoys helping clients resolve their disputes.
 When she's able to identify the root of a dispute, "especially when the problem I've identified is not the argument that the parties have been having, I feel like I'm doing my job," she says.
 McGeorge's classes, she says, introduced her to real-world problems.
 Through the school for example, she served as a hearing officer for the cities of Sacramento and Elk Grove, deciding parking ticket appeals.